Upskill-Community/CH1-team-3/README.md

-# UpSkill Internship Group 3 - Easybank landing page solution
+# CH1-team-3

-This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
+A team of 6 interns worked to develop and provide solution to the Easybank landing page

 ## Welcome! 👋